 Conclusions: Acute changes in depressive symptom severity were specifically associated with incremental changes in S- 100B blood levels, largely independent of covariates associated with either.
 These findings support the hypothesis that glial activation and injury and blood–brain barrier disruption can be mechanistically linked to acute exacerbation of depressive symptoms in some individuals.

 Pearlman, Daniel M.; Brown, Jeremiah R. R.; MacKenzie, Todd A.; Hernandez, Felix; and Najjar, Souhel, "Blood Levels of S-100 Calcium-Binding Protein B, High-Sensitivity C-Reactive Protein, and Interleukin-6 for Changes in Depressive Symptom Severity after Coronary Artery Bypass Grafting: Prospective Cohort Nested within a Randomized, Controlled Trial" (2014).
-Open Dartmouth: Faculty Open Access Articles.
+Dartmouth Scholarship.
 2564.